UnitTestBot/jacodb/README.md

 * retrieving information about the class names from the JAR-files or build directories
 * reading **classes** bytecode from the JAR-files or build directories and processing it (persisting data, setting up `JcFeature` implementations, etc.)

-`JCDB` or `JcClasspath` instances are returned right after the first step is performed.
+`JacoDB` or `JcClasspath` instances are returned right after the first step is performed.
 You retrieve the final representation of **classes** during the second step.
 It is possible that the `.class` files undergo changes at some moment between the first step and the second, and **classes** representation is affected accordingly.

 Benchmarks results and comparison with Soot is [here](./benchmarks.md).